Is it cheaper to build or buy a house in South Africa?

 1. Buying is cheaper, but every year less so

 According to ABSA’s Annual Housing Review, buying a house comes in around 20% cheaper than building one.
-While this gap has been closing each year slightly, it still has a some way to go.
+While this gap has been closing each year slightly, it still has some way to go.

 2. The cost of the land

 Without a doubt, the land is plentiful in South Africa.
 However, land available in populated central areas conducive to a good housing environment is slightly harder to come by.
 And because of the high demand and decreasing supply, this is a cost that will set you back a good way.
-If you already have the land, then the decision to build is more suitable.
+If you already have the land, then the decision to build could be more suitable.

 3. The cost of services